Public Services and Procurement Canada Asbestos Management Standard

 1.2.
 Detection limit of bulk analysis

-Asbestos-containing material is defined as any material found to contain asbestos at or above the limit defined by provincial/territorial standards for an asbestos-containing material, as determined by the allowable analytical method for the analysis of bulk samples (refer to Asbestos Management Standard, Section 126.96.36.199.
-Laboratory material analysis).
+Asbestos-containing material is defined as any material found to contain asbestos at or above the limit defined by provincial/territorial standards for an asbestos-containing material, as determined by the allowable analytical method for the analysis of bulk samples (refer to Asbestos Management Standard, section 126.96.36.199).
 Except in the case of vermiculite, the provincially/territorially-regulated limits or generally-accepted guidelines to consider a material as an asbestos-containing material, subject to asbestos in buildings regulation, are provided as follows:

 Minimum concentration to consider as an asbestos-containing material (by province)

-- Ontario (includes part of National Capital Area) British Columbia: 0.5%
+- Ontario (includes part of National capital area) 0.5%

 - all other provinces and territories (non-friable material in Manitoba, Saskatchewan): 1.0%